Seebass22/UnityNotes/csharp.md

 ## extension methods
 to extend a class, write a method:
 - that is static
-- who's first parameter has the 'this' keyword and is the class being extended
+- whose first parameter has the 'this' keyword and is the class being extended
 ```csharp
 // class to contain extension methods
 public static class ExtensionMethods{